khval/AmosKittens/commands.md

-If you like to write programs for Amos Kittens, get the Amos Pro manual, most of the commands are the same and should work the same, only the commands that are different are listed here.
+If you like to write programs for Amos Kittens, get the Amos Pro manual, most of the commands are the same and should work the same, only the commands that are different are listed here. not implmented commands not listed, dummy commands not listed, see other docs like issue for more info.

 **Wait**